 Mistake 1 – Grunt vs. impact

-Grunt is our team’s word for resume points that are focused only on what you worked on because you were assigned to do it (essentially grunt work).
-You might think that you need to talk about these tasks, and sometimes you do, but generally this is not a good description of how you spent your time in any past experience or project.
-Grunt statements usually look something like ‘Analyzed X for Y’ or ‘Worked on X using Y’.
+Grunt is our internal word for resume points that only show what you were assigned to do and what you did in the role.
+You’re essentially describing the grunt work, but that is usually not a good description of how you spent your time in any past experience or project.
+Grunt statements usually look something like ‘Developed X for Y’ or ‘Worked on X using Y.’ Grunt statements are sometimes a necessary evil, but for the most part, they should be avoided.

-Instead, we recommend optimizing your resume by making use of…
+Instead, optimize your resume by making use of…

 Mistake 2 – Lack of quantification

-One of the biggest issues we see on resumes is missing quantification.
-We know it might feel hard to find numbers for projects that haven’t been launched yet or didn’t achieve the desired results.
-However, if you ask the right questions, you can usually find information to help you quantify either the scale or the results.
-Here are some questions that should help you find this data.
+We know it might be hard to find numbers to quantify projects that haven’t been launched or weren’t that successful.
+However, if you ask the right questions, you can find the right information.
+Here are some questions that should help you quantify your work.

 What was the scale?